mdrhmn/runcloud-iv-assessment/README.md

 Name: Muhammad Rahiman bin Abdulmanab

-This is my submission for the RunCloud Internship Assessment.
+This is my submission for the RunCloud Internship Assessment for my internship application.